Zymbit-Docs/docs/content/tutorials/digital-wallet/wallet-example/index.md

 The HSM6 can have multiple master seeds be stored in its key store, allowing for management of a variety of keyrings to work with.
 Master seeds and its derivations are additionally backed by EC curve cryptography for an extra layer of encryption/security.
 The ec curves currently supported are nistp256, secp256r1, secp256k1.
 The master_key_generator is used to generate the bip32 master seed, can be empty string.
 The RecoveryStrategy parameter dictates what recovery algorithm to return when generating the master seed.
 If the base RecoveryStrategy is used or none is specified, then no mnemonic will be returned.
 Current supported recovery strategies are none, bip39.
 This example generates a master seed with the RecoveryStrategyBip39.
 The bip39 mnemonic is a 24 word string that can be used to restore or recreate a previous generated master seed.
 Note that a wallet name is also unique!
 There can not be multiple wallets with the same name.

 {{< callout warning >}}
-Make sure to write the bip39 mnemonic and store it somewhere safe!
-**The master seed is the key to its kingdom, so don't give it out to just anybody!**
+Make sure to write the BIP39 mnemonic and store it somewhere safe!
+The master seed is the key to its kingdom.
+Don't give it out to just anybody!
 {{< /callout >}}

-> `gen_wallet_master_seed (string ec_key_type, bytearray master_key_generator, string wallet_name, recovery_strategy=<zymkey.RecoveryStrategy object>)`
->  Returns the allocated master seed slot and the BIP39 mnemonic if the bool flag is set True
+The function `gen_wallet_master_seed` returns the allocated master seed slot and the BIP39 mnemonic if the bool flag is set True

 ```
 # Create a master seed and return the BIP39 mnemonic